 Throughout the gallery there is a selection of audio-based exhibits accessed via speakers and headphones.

 Families with members with Autistic Spectrum Conditions

-On Early Birds dates, the museum opens at 08.30 so that families can come along and enjoy the museum free from the hustle and bustle of the general public.
+On Early Birds dates, the museum opens at 08.00 so that families with children who need a quieter environment can enjoy the Museum free of the hustle and bustle of the general public.